PRODUCT: SESSION IDENTITY PROTECTION

 Session hijacking occurs when a user’s web session is taken over by an attacker.
 When you log into a site or application, the server sets a temporary session cookie in your browser.
 This lets the application remember that you’re logged in and authenticated.
 Some cookies may last only 24-48 hours, while others last for months.

-Leveraging malware-siphoned web and device session cookies, bad actors can perpetrate session hijacking which bypasses the need for credentials (username + password combo), multi-factor authentication (MFA) and even passkeys altogether.
-Session hijacking is an increasingly prevalent precursor to fraud, and even more frightening to the enterprise, ransomware attacks.
+Leveraging malware-siphoned authentication cookies, bad actors can perpetrate session hijacking which bypasses the need for credentials (username + password combo), multi-factor authentication (MFA) and even passkeys altogether.
+Session hijacking is an increasingly prevalent precursor to fraud.

 Easily (unfortunately).